raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 });

 // controllers/posts/view.js
-// In a controller we can use the needs api to Ember know we need acess to the flash-message controller
+// In a controller we can use the needs api to Ember know we need access to the flash-message controller
 // It is very common to use an alias so you don't have to type controllers a million times export default Ember.Controller.extend({
   needs: ['flash-message'],
-  flashManager: Ember.computed.alais('controllers.flash-message'),
+  flashManager: Ember.computed.alias('controllers.flash-message'),

   actions: {
     upVote: function() {